 Media has been, is and will always be a vital tool in development of PNG.
-Today the mainstream media is diversifying into modern internet space under challenge by social media platforms for people to share information on an unprecedented level.
-The social media usage on different digital platforms in PNG has grown exponentially.
+Today the mainstream media is diversifying into multi-media with modern internet space especially under challenge by social media platforms with instantaneous e-discharge of information.
+People are sharing information on an unprecedented level with social media usage on different digital platforms exponentially on the rise in the nation.

 This information dissemination has also accelerated issues of disinformation, misinformation and mal-information to take precedence in the media space with various motivations.
-Information mishandled has all sorts of dire, harmful and irreversible impact highlighting importance and obligations of media organizations and media professionals be responsible.

 Partnerships and demarcation of responsibilities are crucial for all to contribute towards nation building through media development and/or information and news.

 Media can inform, influence and shape how a society thinks and behaves.
-Media also plays an undefined but a significant role in ensuring transparency and accountability; for and on behalf of the citizens on issues and matters that are of national importance.
+Media also plays an undefined but a significant role in ensuring transparency and accountability; for and on behalf of citizens on issues and matters that are of national importance.
+The roadmap on development of this National Media Development Policy 2023 has included over four months of consultations and gauging of stakeholders' views, concerns, criticisms, suggestions, and propositions.